 Set reminder in your phone to check on pots every few days.
 Snow, rain, hail,—it’s all fine—you just don’t want the weather to upset the pots, animals to get at them, or the potting mix to dry out.

-If your bin does not have drainage holes, you may also need to pour out any excess water now and then.
+If your bin does not have drainage holes, you may also need to routinely pour out any excess water.